What's for Dinner? 24 Recipes to Make for Weeknight Meals in March

 Here's our first taste of spring!
 These quick weeknight dinner recipes are one-part warm and cozy and one-part fresh and bright (think asparagus and cherry tomatoes).
 Our recipe for Slow-Baked Salmon and Cherry Tomatoes, which tastes good and feels good, too, is the perfect example.
 Did we mention that it's also a breeze to make?
 Another light and bright entrée is our Gingery Rainbow-Chard and Black-Rice Bowl.
 Colorful Swiss chard delivers tons of texture when served atop black rice.

 And while we can't wait for warm weather and sunny days, there are still plenty of cold, brisk days in March.
 For those times when you can't wait to get indoors, make one of our many comforting meals.
-Try Smoky Tofu Chili for Meatless Mondays; while many chili recipes require at least a couple of hours on the stovetop, this one cooks in just 60 minutes.
-Another satisfying, cold-weather meal is Easy Chicken Posole, our take on Mexican chicken noodle soup.
-This recipe is made entirely with shortcut, ready-made ingredients, so it's a great one to keep in your back pocket for busy weeknights.
+Our Spiced Chicken Kebabs with Pita, which are pictured here, come together in 40 minutes and get their flavor from za'tar, a blend of Mediterranean spices that includes sesame seeds and sumac.
+Or try Smoky Tofu Chili for Meatless Mondays; while many chili recipes require at least a couple of hours on the stovetop, this one cooks in just 60 minutes.

-There are also two crowd-friendly Tex-Mex inspired recipes here.
-When you can't decide between serving nachos or tacos, make our Taco Casserole—we promise it will excite your entire family.
+There are also two family-friendly Tex-Mex inspired recipes here.
+When you can't decide between serving nachos or tacos, make our Taco Casserole—we promise it will excite everyone in your household.
 It's essentially inside-out nachos, which we think is pure genius.
 If you've never made tacos at home, try our recipe for Seared Steak Fajitas, which is an easy and fabulous introduction to this technique.

 The best meal is one that's just as nutritious as it is delicious.
 To maintain your New Year's resolution of eating cleaner, we took tofu and weaved it into a different and delightful vegetarian dinner.
 It's packed with flavor from garlic, cumin, tomato paste, chipotle in adobo, and fire-roasted tomatoes.